sheetalnaithani/Calculator_app/README.md

 # Calculator_app
 # Mini-Project-2
 ## A calculator app with attractive UI

-#### AIM:-
-this projects aims for practising my skills in javascript .
-It allows to do day to day calculations in precise manner.
+This projects aims  to create a calculator app using HTML, CSS and Javascript.
+More features will be added to it later.
 ## SKILLS:-
 - HTML-5
 - CSS-3